Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Human-Like or Liked-by-Humans?

 We used the prompting strategy to bridge the gap between human and machine text, aiming to make machine outputs more human-like.
 However, do humans favor human-like text?
 Below, we examine human preferences among four options: (\emph{i})~human-written text, (\emph{ii})~machine-generated text using the original prompt, (\emph{iii})~machine-generated text using the improved prompt, or (\emph{vi})~none of the above.

 \paragraph{Preference Labeling Setup:} To evaluate the impact of human detection accuracy on their preferences, we selected datasets with high accuracy (Chinese QA and essays, Russian news), medium accuracy (Russian and Arabic summaries), and low accuracy (Arabic tweets).
-For Chinese, we annotated Zhihu-QA and student essays (300 examples for each), along with 100 responses particularly for Zhihu questions, where emotional and empathetic comforts are highlighted.
+For Chinese, we annotated Zhihu-QA and student essays (300 examples for each), along with 100 responses particularly for Zhihu questions.
 Five unique annotators participated, identified by \textit{nationality-gender-degree}.
 For example, \textit{Zh-Male-PhD} refers to a Chinese male PhD student.
 We labeled Russian with three annotators and two annotators for Arabic.

 \paragraph{Do People Always Prefer Human Text?} The answer is \emph{No}.
 Analyzing the preferences of ten annotators across six datasets in \figref{fig:pre-zh} and \ref{fig:pre-ru-ar}, human text was preferred in about half of the cases.
 Notably, for Russian and Arabic, annotators tended to favor machine text.
 This is particularly evident for Russian summaries using the improved prompts (green bars) and Arabic summaries using the original prompts (orange bars).